php-fig/fig-standards/proposed/PSR-1-basic.md

 use of `require` or `include`, connecting to external services, modifying ini settings, emitting errors or exceptions, and so on.

-An example of a file with "side effects":
+An example of a file with side effects:

 ```php
 <?php